10 steps to getting more likes and engagement on Instagram

 How many hashtags should you use?

 Instagram lets you use up to 30 hashtags per post, but that may be overkill.
-Research from Sprout Social shows that most brands use between one and five hashtags, but the sweet spot for engagement is nine.
+Hashtag strategy research from Sprout Social shows that most brands use between one and five hashtags, but the sweet spot for engagement is nine.

 3. Embrace video content

-According to Mention, posts containing videos receive about 38% more engagement than those containing images.
+According to Mention, posts containing videos receive about 38% more Instagram engagement than those containing images.
+And in general, video gets the best return on investment (ROI) for social media marketing efforts on the whole.

 There are several ways to create good videos on a budget, using your smartphone, screen capture software, animated videos or user-generated content.

-We’ve taken a look at each of these methods in detail in our guide on how to grow your business with video.
+We’ve taken a look at each of these methods in detail in our guide on how to grow your small business using video marketing.
 The guide also covers types of video content you can use to engage your audience, including:

 - Product demos